hoangnhiho/transportApp/readme.md

 ## Team members

-Joel:
-UX, UI, Visual design, user research and testing, front-end development

-Nhi:
-Technical lead, front and back-end development,
+Nhi: Front and back-end development

-Moi:
-UX, UI, Visual design, user research and testing, documentation, algorithm
+Moi: algorithm designer, UI and UX designer and slave driver

+Joel: The guy that did ABSOLUTELY NOTHING, EXCEPT provide the server

 ## Using Laravel PHP Framework